RetroPie/mame4all-pi/readme.txt

   * Not perfect sound or incomplete in some games.
 Sometimes simply quiting a game and restarting can fix the sound - believe this is due to ALSA Pi driver bugs.
 Additionally try removing pulseaudio to improve sound problems.
   * Make sure nothing is running in the background.
 For best performance run in the console instead of X-Windows.
 But if experiencing black screen in the console, try running in X-Windows or use the console overscan settings above.
   * The SDL input drivers are a little buggy, if input suddenly stops, reboot the Pi.
+  * If a game crashes either during play or on exit try disabling the DrZ80 core (-nodrz80_snd) on the command line.
   * Slow playability in modern games.
+Most games run at full speed on an overclocked Pi.
   * Memory leaks.
 In case of errors/crashes reboot your Pi.

 *THANKS TO*